 We have a broad range of projects volunteers can work on.
 Sometimes Green-Wood volunteers create their own project, based on their specific interest.
 Troy Kreiner was studying graphic design when he volunteered at Green-Wood.
 Here he describes his project:

-The exhibition celebrated the 175th anniversary of Green-wood Cemetery at the 41 Cooper Gallery.
-Showcasing a selection of philanthropists who are interred at GWC—an effort to further the philosophical notion of altruism.
+The 2013 exhibition celebrated the 175th anniversary of The Green-Wood Cemetery at the 41 Cooper Gallery, showcasing a selection of philanthropists who are interred at Green-Wood—an effort to further the philosophical notion of altruism.

 Mary Foote Henderson (1842–1931) who donated land around Washington D.C. to be turned into a park and library, and was an early advocate for healthier eating as preventive healthcare; Henry Bergh (1813-1888), founder of the American Society for the Prevention of Cruelty to Animals; and Louise Havemeyer (1855–1929), a significant member of suffragist movement in NYC, as well as a major art collector and donor to the Metropolitan Museum of Art.

-Scroll down for a slide show of Troy’s scans of the key sets.
-Troy has provided us with an elegant, and graphic, record of them.
+Troy has provided us with an elegant, and graphic, record of our full collection of mausoleum keys.
 Thanks, Troy, for volunteering!